 In Dunedin we used to make Fisher and Paykel appliances, now made in Mexico.
 We used to make soap!
 McLeod’s soap; we used to make electric heaters, Zephyr heaters in Kaikorai Valley.
 We used to make mattresses at Arthur Ellis, we used to make trains in Hillside Workshops.
 We made biscuits when Cadbury still had the Hudson name on its letterhead.
 We made woollen yarn and blankets at the Roslyn and Mosgiel woollen mills; Ross & Glendining, Hallensteins and Sew Hoys manufactured clothing; Methvens made taps and all sorts of plumbing equipment, McSkimmings made bricks and pipes at Abbotsford; engineers were everywhere making all sorts of products.
 And on and on it went.

 I was in the advertising agency business back in the 70’s.
 Princes St was our Madison Avenue.
 Not the Mad Men, we were the Princes of Advertising.
-(You thought the street name was Princess? you were wrong!).
-Our agency was only one of four national ad agencies with an office in Dunedin: Ilotts, Inglis Wright, Charles Haines and Dormer Beck who were all busy little beavers selling Dunedin made products around the country.
+Our agency was only one of four national ad agencies with an office in Dunedin: Ilotts, Inglis Wright, Charles Haines and Dormer Beck who were all busy little creative beavers selling Dunedin made products around the country and beyond.
 We all organised photography, brochures and advertising campaigns for a vast selection of Dunedin businesses.
 That is how much productive business that Dunedin had back in the 60’s, 70’s and 80’s.
 Now there are no national ad agencies in Dunedin, they followed the yellow brick road.

 Today Dunedin essentially is a University town and that is probably successful because the University operate quite independently of Dunedin City Council and has the managerial talent to run a very smart business.
 But they have also setup Otago University branches in Auckland and Wellington and no doubt are embracing online technology as well to sell their education.
 So don’t bank on the Dunedin campus growing.
 The Dunedin campus experience is probably more to do with the well publicised, willingly tolerated, party culture that students can experience in Dunedin.

 That haircut really ruined my day.
+The barbershop quartet were singing a depressing song and the harmonies were well off.
 If I want to invest in any business for the future, I think it would be the “Hunting and Fishing” retail franchise.
 After a single generation experiment in global trading and subsequent loss of our skills of manufacture of the products required to sustain our civilisation, I think the farmer and hunter gatherer may again find a vital role in our Kiwi society.
 Meantime, if you want to save what little economy you have left in your community, whenever you have a choice you must buy locally made and sold.
 It might cost a little more but at least they won’t be bottle green and they might fit better.
 Throw a local manufacturer / supplier under the global supermarket bus and you are throwing another chair on the fire.